Indentured servitude: Oceania

 Convicts transported to the Australian colonies before the 1840s often found themselves hired out in a form of indentured labor.

 Indentured servants also emigrated to New South Wales.

 The Van Diemen's Land Company used skilled indentured labor for periods of seven years or less.
 A similar scheme for the Swan River area of Western Australia existed between 1829 and 1832.

 During the 1860s planters in Australia, Fiji, New Caledonia, and the Samoa Islands, in need of laborers, encouraged a trade in long-term indentured labor called "blackbirding".
 At the height of the labor trade, more than one-half the adult male population of several of the islands worked abroad.

 Over a period of 40 years, from the mid-19th century to the early 20th century, labor for the sugar-cane fields of Queensland, Australia included an element of coercive recruitment and indentured servitude of the 62,000 South Sea Islanders.
 The workers came mainly from Melanesia – mainly from the Solomon Islands and Vanuatu – with a small number from Polynesian and Micronesian areas such as Samoa, the Gilbert Islands (subsequently known as Kiribati) and the Ellice Islands (subsequently known as Tuvalu).
 They became collectively known as "Kanakas".

+Indentured labour existed in Papua New Guinea.

 It remains unknown how many Islanders the trade controversially kidnapped.
 Whether the system legally recruited Islanders, persuaded, deceived, coerced or forced them to leave their homes and travel by ship to Queensland remains difficult to determine.
 Official documents and accounts from the period often conflict with the oral tradition passed down to the descendants of workers.
 Stories of blatantly violent kidnapping tend to relate to the first 10–15 years of the trade.

 Australia deported many of these Islanders back to their places of origin in the period 1906–1908 under the provisions of the Pacific Island Labourers Act 1901.

-The Australian administrated territories of Papua and New Guinea (joined after the Second World War to form Papua New Guinea) were the last jurisdictions in the world to use indentured servitude.